lsybarguen/franmarin.github.io/_posts/2016-02-11-arcade-cabinet-restoration-project.markdown

  * Minimum number of fans (zero if possible).
  * Accesible switcher at the top.

-With those requirements, I would build a flexible and easy-to-maintain hardware that would let me add either a PC, console or... as Jesus thought, a lovely Raspberry Pi.
+With those requirements, I would build a flexible and easy-to-maintain hardware that would let me add either a PC, console or... as Jes&uacute;s thought, a lovely Raspberry Pi.

 Ok, before gutting the monster I left in the living-room, I wanted to enjoy the original design, buttons and screen with all cigarette burns in the control panel, yellowish image, hits in the front side and cigar smell that made thr experience even closer to those days in the corner of a bar.